Skip to main content

 }

-Now if you make any application code changes and build is triggered (Eclipse automatically triggers build when the code changes are saved, while in Intellij IDEA you need to trigger Build manually), the application will be restarted but uses the existing containers.
+Now if you make any application code changes and the build is triggered, the application will restart but use the existing containers.

 Conclusion

-Modern software development involves using lots of technologies and tools to tackle the complex business needs which increased the development environment setup complexity.
-Improving the Developer Experience (DX) is not a “nice to have” anymore and it became a “necessity” to be agile.
+Modern software development involves using lots of technologies and tools to tackle growing business needs.
+This has resulted in a significant increase in the complexity of the development environment setup.
+Improving the developer experience isn’t a nice to have anymore — it’s a necessity.

-There are improvements not only for testing but also for local development.
-This significantly improves the developer experience by bringing the clone & run philosophy into reality.
+This is an impactful transformation for not only testing but also local development.
+And developers can now look forward to an experience that brings the clone & run philosophy into reality.